 Rebecca began playing the violin at age eight in a free program at her elementary school.
 When she was sixteen, she made the decision to leave home and attend a specialist music school for her final years of high school.
 During those two years, Rebecca studied violin in a conservatory-like setting while continuing to study regular school subjects alongside.
 She was certain that she wanted to be a musician, an aspiration that served as a bridge between regular high school and conservatory.
 Rebecca made her choice about which college to attend by looking for somewhere with a competitive environment and the highest standards available.
 While in college, she realized that her main musical interests were contemporary and early music, and she decided to pursue a career path that allowed her to focus on these areas.
 Since graduating from college, Rebecca has built a “portfolio career” that combines solo and chamber music engagements, playing with early-music ensembles, freelance orchestral playing and recording, and working as an artist teacher.

 Kei is a violinist, music educator, and passionate advocate for classical music as a vehicle for social change.
 She began her musical studies at the age of five at a local Suzuki violin program in Connecticut, continuing her studies in New York and at the Hartt School of Music.
 After graduating from Swarthmore College with her Bachelor of Arts degrees in biology and music, Kei switched her focus back to studying the violin under the guidance of Choong-Jin (C.J.)
 Chang in Philadelphia and completed her Masters in Music in violin performance at Kent State University, studying with Miami String Quartet violinists Ivan Chan and Cathy Meng Robinson.
 She recently completed her Artist Certificate in violin performance at University of Missouri Kansas City (UMKC) as a student of Benny Kim and a member of the Graduate Fellowship String Quartet.
-Catherine has had the pleasure of collaborating with renowned musicians Benny Kim, Eric Kim, Scott Lee, and Keith Robinson.
-Equally passionate about orchestral playing, she has played in Orchestra 2001, Symphony in C, Mansfield Symphony, Akron Symphony Orchestra, Kansas City Symphony, Britt Music Festival, Chamber Orchestra of Philadelphia and Philly Pops.
+Kei has had the pleasure of collaborating with renowned musicians Benny Kim, Eric Kim, Scott Lee, and Keith Robinson.
+Equally passionate about orchestral playing, she has played in Orchestra 2001, Symphony in C, Akron Symphony Orchestra, Kansas City Symphony, Britt Music Festival, Chamber Orchestra of Philadelphia, Philly Pops, PA Ballet, and Delaware Symphony.
 Kei is excited about the opportunity to further explore how music education and performance can be used to empower youth and their communities.